 Why is the English Language so elusive?
 While other languages like French have their edges clearly and well defined, English hops and skips along nonchalantly, grabbing new words that catches its eye and throwing away old ones that went out of fashion last year.
 English has been notoriously hard to pin down, with varieties of spelling plaguing its words since its inception (remember the 18th century fad of using ‘f’ instead of ‘s?’
 That was ftupid).
 Many have tried through the ages to tame this roiling miasma of chaos and beauty, but only a few have succeeded.
 Why does English stand tall and proud among the world’s languages, unfettered and free while others remain shackled and chained to arbitrary rules?
 Perhaps most importantly, why should this matter to modern audiences?

 The quest to domesticate the wild English language truly began with Samuel Johnson and his dictionary.
 This was one of the first real attempts to pin down the heart of what the English language was and truly meant to its users, especially as it related to its written form.
 Johnson and his cohorts did their best with the technology and abilities they had been given, but their efforts were ultimately not what was needed to bring the language to heel.
-Johnson allowed too many of his own personal beliefs and biases into the work to create a truly objective understanding of the language, and, given the small size of the dictionary writing group and the rather larger scale of the English language, creating a work that spans English’s breadth was impossible.
+Johnson allowed too many of his own personal beliefs and biases into the work to create a truly objective understanding of the language.
+To make matters worse, given the small size of the dictionary writing group and the rather larger scale of the English language, creating a work that spanned English’s breadth was impossible.
 The task of truly exploring and mapping English would fall to James Murray and the creators of the Oxford English Dictionary.
-These fine gents spent the better part of their lives engaged such an intellectual pursuit, eventually obtaining assistance from every English speaker they could possibly contact to send in examples of every known word.
+These fine gents spent the better part of their lives engaged in such an intellectual pursuit, eventually obtaining assistance from every English speaker they could possibly contact to send in examples of every known word.
 This process eventually enabled them to create a set of books (this same Oxford English Dictionary) that truly defined what English was and how it was to be used.

 Rather awkwardly, other countries have tried to go even further in their domination of their own language.
 France, for example, has created an entire committee designed to keep its language prim, proper, and pristine – and also dull, dry, and dusty.
 Why is this such a problem?
 Well, languages, by their very nature, should grow.
 Languages learn from other languages, stealing words, concepts and ideas.
 Languages change, morphing and twisting into new and more beautiful shapes.
 Pinning a language down so specifically takes one from being a studying ornithologist to being a game hunter whose only goal is to stick the head of captured prey up on the mantlepiece, unchanging and dead.
 Beyond the fact that doing such a thing is truly terrible and destroys the innate beauty of a language, undertaking such an endeavor makes everything about the enthusiast and not the language itself, more about the restrictions than about the beauties of whatever language it is seeking to preserve and highlight.
 This will never do.
 A truly intellectual linguistic enthusiast is always more excited to see the subject growing than he is to claim its kill as his own, and that is something the English language has been gifted in the Oxford English Dictionary.